Digital customer experience optimization: A holistic approach

 Marketers often get excited by the possibilities experience optimization offers.
 How cool would it be if I could offer truly personal recommended content?
 How awesome would it be to test different headline titles?
 It would undoubtedly be awesome and cool but if that’s what marketers are focusing on their customers may feel unvalued.

 Rather than incessantly optimizing – marketers should sit down with various members of their teams and come up with a holistic approach to customer experience.
 As aforesaid, customer experience is more than the sum of its parts.
-Marketers should strive to understand their customer experience needs, create a strategy for optimizing and personalizing experiences, test them out, launch and proceed to solicit constant feedback – and repeat.
+Marketers should strive to understand their customer experience needs, create a strategy for personalizing and optimizing customer experiences, test them out, launch and proceed to solicit constant feedback – and repeat.

 Optimizing and personalizing touch points is a worthy exercise.
 However, as the saying goes, “the details of life have a tendency to interfere with the actual living of life”.
 By focusing on customers’ overall experience, marketers can provide an improved interaction with, and memory of, their brands.